 - At least 6% of their compensation for the plan year or twice the amount of salary reduction contributions, whichever is less

-For more information on simple cafeteria plans, consult the IRS.
+For more information on simple cafeteria plans, refer to Publication 15-B or contact the IRS.

 Creating your section 125

 You must have a written section 125 cafeteria plan document before taking out pre-tax deductions.
-Otherwise, the IRS will think you’re not withholding enough taxes.
+Otherwise, the IRS may think you’re not withholding enough taxes.

-For help writing your cafeteria plan, turn to a professional, like a lawyer.
-They can help you craft your section 125 so it is accurate, legal, and understandable.
+For help writing your cafeteria plan, turn to a professional, like a business lawyer.
+They can help ensure your section 125 plan is accurate, legal, and understandable.